Skip to content

 • Verify that the email sending domain is correct, then click Next

-• In a separate tab, log in to your DNS provider and locate your DNS record settings.
+• Otherwise, in a separate tab, log in to your DNS provider and locate your DNS record settings.
 Learn more about adding DNS records to specific providers.

 Configure your DKIM records